Physical Address

 └─vg_data-lv_data2 252:5 0 2T 0 lvm

-directory, which holds the Oracle and Grid binaries, improving both reliability and performance.
+This setup isolates Oracle ASM storage from the /u01 directory, which holds the Oracle and Grid binaries, improving both reliability and performance.
 By using separate physical disks for ASM and application binaries, this configuration is robust, ready to support demanding Oracle workloads with efficiency.

 P.S.
-To allocate the logical volume for ASM, identify the exact path to the logical volume using lvdisplay
+To allocate the logical volume for ASM, identify the exact path to the logical volume using lvdisplay or by specifying the volume group name, like so:

 lvdisplay /dev/vg_data